metio/terraform-provider-k8s/docs/data-sources/keda_sh_scaled_job_v1alpha1_manifest.md

 Optional:

+- `cluster_trust_bundle` (Attributes) ClusterTrustBundle allows a pod to access the '.spec.trustBundle' fieldof ClusterTrustBundle objects in an auto-updating file.Alpha, gated by the ClusterTrustBundleProjection feature gate.ClusterTrustBundle objects can either be selected by name, or by thecombination of signer name and a label selector.Kubelet performs aggressive normalization of the PEM contents writteninto the pod filesystem.
+Esoteric PEM features such as inter-blockcomments and block headers are stripped.
+Certificates are deduplicated.The ordering of certificates within the file is arbitrary, and Kubeletmay change the order over time. (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--cluster_trust_bundle))
 - `config_map` (Attributes) configMap information about the configMap data to project (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--config_map))
 - `downward_api` (Attributes) downwardAPI information about the downwardAPI data to project (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--downward_api))
 - `secret` (Attributes) secret information about the secret data to project (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--secret))
 - `service_account_token` (Attributes) serviceAccountToken is information about the serviceAccountToken data to project (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--service_account_token))

+<a id="nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--cluster_trust_bundle"></a>
+### Nested Schema for `spec.job_target_ref.template.spec.volumes.vsphere_volume.sources.cluster_trust_bundle`

+Required:

+- `path` (String) Relative path from the volume root to write the bundle.

+Optional:

+- `label_selector` (Attributes) Select all ClusterTrustBundles that match this label selector.
+Only haseffect if signerName is set.
+Mutually-exclusive with name.
+If unset,interpreted as 'match nothing'.
+If set but empty, interpreted as 'matcheverything'. (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--service_account_token--label_selector))
+- `name` (String) Select a single ClusterTrustBundle by object name.
+Mutually-exclusivewith signerName and labelSelector.
+- `optional` (Boolean) If true, don't block pod startup if the referenced ClusterTrustBundle(s)aren't available.
+If using name, then the named ClusterTrustBundle isallowed not to exist.
+If using signerName, then the combination ofsignerName and labelSelector is allowed to match zeroClusterTrustBundles.
+- `signer_name` (String) Select all ClusterTrustBundles that match this signer name.Mutually-exclusive with name.
+The contents of all selectedClusterTrustBundles will be unified and deduplicated.

+<a id="nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--service_account_token--label_selector"></a>
+### Nested Schema for `spec.job_target_ref.template.spec.volumes.vsphere_volume.sources.service_account_token.label_selector`

+Optional:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--service_account_token--label_selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--service_account_token--label_selector--match_expressions"></a>
+### Nested Schema for `spec.job_target_ref.template.spec.volumes.vsphere_volume.sources.service_account_token.label_selector.match_expressions`

+Required:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.Valid operators are In, NotIn, Exists and DoesNotExist.

+Optional:

+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn,the values array must be non-empty.
+If the operator is Exists or DoesNotExist,the values array must be empty.
+This array is replaced during a strategicmerge patch.

 <a id="nestedatt--spec--job_target_ref--template--spec--volumes--vsphere_volume--sources--config_map"></a>
 ### Nested Schema for `spec.job_target_ref.template.spec.volumes.vsphere_volume.sources.config_map`